Turkey Real Estate Guide Turkey

 Please provide a short summary of the fees and costs (including tax) relating to buying real estate in your jurisdiction.

 The title deed fee of 2 percent of the sales price is payable by both the purchaser and the seller separately when buying real estate.
 In practice, parties usually agree on imposing the total amount of 4 percent to the purchaser.
 As a rule, commercial real estate sale and sales made by constructors are subject to Value Added Tax (“VAT”).
-However, real estate owned by commercial entities at least two years are exempt from VAT.
 Additionally, the Turkish Natural Catastrophe Insurance policy is also required to be issued during the title deed transfer while buying a real estate.
 Further real estate consultant service fee of 2 percent of the sales price + VAT may be requested by the real estate consultants.

 Property owners are responsible for annually paying the property tax collected by the municipalities.
 The amount of this tax is calculated based on the value of real estates.
 This tax must be paid every year, starting with the year after buying the real estate.